spapadopoulos/spapadopoulos.github.io/_posts/2018-10-14-literature-emotions.md

 In this post I analyzed trends in the use of emotion-related words in literature.
 I show how to process large-scale text data in a computationally efficient manner.

 Plotting the results reveals interesting associations between emotion and historical events, as well as differential patterns over time between English and German literature.
-You can find the full code is [this GitHub repository](https://github.com/spapadopoulos/EmotionsInLiterature).
+You can find the full code in [this GitHub repository](https://github.com/spapadopoulos/EmotionsInLiterature).